EsanRAHIMI/EsanRahimi/README.md

 ## About Me

-I'm Ehsan Rahimi, a dedicated and passionate software developer and AI enthusiast living in Dubai.
-I have a Master's degree in Information Technology, and I'm currently the Head of Media at TCH, where I work on innovative AI projects and marketing strategies.
+I'm Ehsan Rahimi, a dedicated and passionate software developer and AI enthusiast based in Dubai.
+I have a Master's degree in Information Technology and serve as the Head of Marketing for TCH, a leading brand in digital products.
+I contribute to product development and strategic marketing.

 ## 🔭 Current Projects